PerhapsChen/geofreak/README.md

 # geofreak
-Python scripts for geoscience data analysis and visualization in
+Python scripts for geoscience data analysis and visualization